JonGerhardson/wip/readme.md

 # Personal Knowledge Base & RAG Engine

+## WORK IN PROGERESS.
+DONT UASE IT OR AT LEAST DON'T BLAME ME ABOUT IT.

 ## Project Goals

 This project aims to create a powerful, local-first document management system inspired by applications like `paperless-ngx`, but with a core focus on modern AI capabilities.
 The primary goal is to transform a directory of unorganized, mixed-media files into a fully searchable, intelligent knowledge base that you can "talk to."